icewolfz/jiMUD/docs/codeeditor.designer.md

     - `KeyID` a unique key id to turn an object into a key to unlock doors/chest, if object type is chest this is used to assign a key to chest
     - `Mass` the mass of the object, only objects that are weapons or armors have default mass
     - `Material` what the object is made from, must be a valid material or alloy, may select from list of supported materials
+  - `Prevent actions` prevent certain action from working
+    - `Prevent offer` do not allow offering object
+    - `Prevent get` can not get object
+    - `Prevent drop` can not drop object
+    - `Prevent put` can not put object in storage items
+    - `Prevent steal` can not steal item
   - `Bonuses` get bonuses granted by object or used for crafting, not all objects allow bonuses
     - `Type` the type of bonus
       - `Property` a generic bonus